wrench-project/understanding_hadoop/README.md

   - This may take a few minutes to complete.
   - set the variable `test` to any of the 9 tests or create your own
 3. Visually inspect output.
+4. Navigate to `/hadoop_mr_tests/reduce_merge_parts`
+5. Run `./get_strace_output.sh` to get strace output from whenever a merge is run.
+    This script will copy strace output files from the container to the host machine and print out the name of the file that contains output specifically from the thread that called the merge.
+To make modifications to the strace call, see `/hadoop-mapreduce-project/hadoop-mapreduce-client/hadoop-mapreduce-client-core/src/main/java/org/apache/hadoop/mapred/ReduceTask.java`
+    line 392.

 ### Results